Maria Kim: Korean Patriotic Women's Association

-Maria Kim was sentenced to three years’ imprisonment for her involvement in the Korean Patriotic Women’s Association Incident, but because her permanent lesions from torture she was granted medical leave, and with the help of American missionaries escaped to Shanghai.
-In Shanghai, she became the representative of Hwanghae province, and enrolled in Nanjing’s Jinling College.
-In 1923, she studied at Park College and the University of Chicago as a foreign exchange student, earning a master's degree, and left to New York to study theology.
-In New York, she helped establish the Keunhwahoe, a patriotic Korean association for women, along with fellow exchange students Bak Indeok, Hwang Aedeok, among others.
+Maria Kim was sentenced to three years’ imprisonment for her involvement in the Korean Patriotic Women’s Association.
+While in prison she led prayer meetings so powerful that reportedly, “the sound of praise echoed in the prison”.
+Because her permanent lesions from torture she was granted medical leave, and with the help of American missionaries escaped to Shanghai.
+In Shanghai, she became the representative of Hwanghae province and enrolled in Nanjing’s Jinling College.